Ma-Marcinowski/Verificational-Model/README.md

          * Hard criterion - 12480 image pairs (equal number of positive and negative instances).

-    * Patches from different documents:
+    * Test on non-identical patches from different documents:

          * Test dataset - 264832 image pairs (equal number of positive and negative instances);